siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-Finally, if we look at the [Core Web Vitals Technology Report](https://datastudio.google.com/s/o6zLzlTpWaI), we see how each CMS performs by metric:
+Finally, when looking at the [Core Web Vitals Technology Report](https://datastudio.google.com/s/o6zLzlTpWaI), each CMS performs by metric is shown:

 {{ figure_markup(
   image=".png",